jenniferarias414/python-automation-labs/README.md

 This repository contains mini-projects built while learning Python automation fundamentals.

-Each folder focuses on a practical automation concept using small, hands-on projects that simulate real-world tasks such as file handling, data transformation, reporting, scheduling, notifications, and workflow reliability.
+Each folder focuses on a practical automation concept using small, hands-on projects that simulate real-world tasks such as file handling, data transformation, reporting, scheduling, notifications, SQL analysis, and workflow reliability.

-The goal is to build clean, professional projects that reinforce Python skills while connecting them to data engineering and analytics use cases.
+The goal is to build clean, professional projects that reinforce Python skills while connecting them to data engineering, analytics engineering, and business use cases.

 ---